Generalized Planning

 -

-To get started with how we fine-tune LLMs for plan generation, explore our lab materials on
+To get started with how we fine-tune LLMs for plan generation, explore our lab

-For a detailed comparison of different language model architectures and their effectiveness in generating plans,
+GitHub (2024).
+For a detailed comparison of different language model architectures and their

-read our benchmarking
+effectiveness in generating plans, read our benchmarking

 -

-Explore our SOFAI Lab library to understand our architecture inspired by the principles of Thinking, Fast and Slow, and see how it improves planning performance in
+Thinking, Fast and Slow, and see how it improves planning performance in

 -

-Learn how we are building a comprehensive Plan Ontology to represent and leverage planning knowledge for downstream applications.
+Learn how we are building a comprehensive Plan Ontology to represent and leverage

-Explore the project details and resources on our
+planning knowledge for downstream applications.
+Explore the project details and

 website.